Quantum-memory-assisted on-demand microwave-optical transduction: Results

-Next we scan the MW detuning $\delta_M$ across the $|3\rangle\leftrightarrow|4\rangle $ transition and measure the transduction's dependence on the MW frequency at the single-photon level ($\bar N$ = 0.3, see Fig.3a), which reveals a FWHM bandwidth of 2.1 MHz and the fitted efficiency $\eta (\delta_M=0)=89 \%$ .
-To confirm that the thermal background is currently the primary noise source, we measure the second-order autocorrelation function of the converted photons $g^{(2)}(\tau)$ with a HBT experiment, and the results are plotted in Fig.3b.
+Next we scan the MW detuning $\delta_M$ across the $|3\rangle\leftrightarrow|4\rangle$ transition and measure the transduction's dependence on the MW frequency at the single-photon level [$\bar N = 0.3$, see Fig.~\ref{fig:4}a].
+This reveals a FWHM bandwidth of 2.3 MHz and a fitted efficiency $\eta_\mathrm{I}(\delta_M=0) = 88\%$, obtained by fitting a Gaussian function with an offset of $0.06(3)$.
+This bandwidth represents a twofold improvement compared to the previous direct transduction in cold atoms~\cite{Tu2022}.
+The offset is mainly due to the subtracted noise counts, which are approximately 0.12, as derived from Fig.~\ref{fig:3}b.
+To confirm that the thermal background is currently the primary noise source, we measure the second-order autocorrelation function of the converted photons $g^{(2)}(\tau)$ with a HBT experiment, and the results are plotted in Fig.~\ref{fig:4}b.
 In the absence of coherent MW, the measured $g^{(2)}(0) \approx$ 1.8 reflects on the bunching effect of thermal photons.
-The parametric fitting of $g^{(2)}(\tau)$ with an exponential function: $1 + (g^{(2)}(0)- 1)$exp$(-\tau/\tau_{coh})$, determines a coherence time $\tau_{coh}$ = 0.82 $\mu$s, which is consistent with the storage time of thermal photons as shown in the inset of Fig. 2c.
-Then we change the strength of injected coherent MW pulse. $g^{(2)}(0)$ in Fig.3b for $\bar{N}=5,20\ \bar{n}_{\mathrm{th}}/\eta$ falls to 1 as the input coherent photon number outstrips the thermal photons\cite{Kumar2023}.
-The measured $g^{(2)}(\tau)$ has excellent agreement with the parametric-free theoretical prediction:
+The parametric fitting of $g^{(2)}(\tau)$ with an exponential function: $1 + (g^{(2)}(0)- 1)\exp(-\tau/\tau_{coh})$, determines a coherence time $\tau_{coh}$ = 0.82 $\mu$s, which is consistent with the storage time of thermal photons as shown in the inset of Fig.~\ref{fig:3}c.
+Then we change the strength of injected coherent MW pulse. $g^{(2)}(0)$ in Fig.~\ref{fig:4}b for $\bar{N}=5,20\ \bar{n}_{\mathrm{th}}/\eta_\mathrm{I}$ falls to 1 as the input coherent photon number outstrips the thermal photons~\cite{Kumar2023}.
+The measured $g^{(2)}(\tau)$ has excellent agreement with the parameter-free theoretical prediction:

-Here the first order autocorrelation function $g_{\mathrm{th}}^{(1)}(\tau)=\frac{1}{2 \pi} \int_{-\infty}^{\infty}|S(\delta_{\mathrm{M}})|^2 \mathrm{e}^{-i \delta_{\mathrm{M}} \tau} \mathrm{d} \delta_{\mathrm{M}}$ is calculated via the Wiener$\-$Khinchin theorem. $|S(\delta_{\mathrm{M}})|^2$ represents the normalized power spectral density, which has the same form shown in Fig. \ref{fig:3}a.
+Here the first order autocorrelation function $g_{\mathrm{th}}^{(1)}(\tau)=\frac{1}{2 \pi} \int_{-\infty}^{\infty}|S(\delta_{\mathrm{M}})|^2 \mathrm{e}^{-i \delta_{\mathrm{M}} \tau} \mathrm{d} \delta_{\mathrm{M}}$ is calculated via the Wiener--Khinchin theorem. $|S(\delta_{\mathrm{M}})|^2$ represents the normalized power spectral density, which has the same form shown in Fig.~\ref{fig:4}a.
 The autocorrelation result suggests that the OMQT maintains good coherence when applied to the single-photon MW pulse even under ambient conditions.